 This section describes expectations of telemetry for hours in which a resource was committed by a RUC process.

-Opting In or Out of RUC Settlement

-During the first SCED run of the first hour of a contiguous block of RUC-Committed Hours, a RUC-committed resource can choose opt-out of RUC settlement by telemetering ONOPTOUT [Protocol 5.5.2 (14)].
-Alternatively, the RUC-committed resource can choose to opt-in of RUC settlement by telemetering ONRUC.
-The chosen status (ONOPTOUT or ONRUC) must be persisted throughout all hours of the RUC commitment.

-Note: After the implementation of NPRR 1092, this section will be removed since QSEs will use their COP status to communicate whether they opt-in or opt-out of RUC settlement.

 RUC-Committed Resources Providing Ancillary Services

 The QSE may only use a RUC-committed Resource to meet its Ancillary Service Resource Responsibility during that Resource’s RUC-Committed Interval if the Resource has been committed by the RUC process to provide Ancillary Service, or the Resource is a Combined Cycle Generation Resource that was RUC-committed for additional capacity (RUCAC) by transitioning from one On-Line configuration to a configuration with higher capacity.
 [Protocol 5.5.2 (13)]

-RUC-committed resources that are providing ancillary services and are choosing to opt-in to RUC settlement should telemeter ONRUC during the hours in which they were RUC committed, rather than using other online statuses which indicate the resource is providing ancillary services (such as ONREG).
+RUC-committed resources that are providing ancillary services and are choosing to opt-in or opt-out to RUC settlement should telemeter ONRUC and ONOPOUT respectively, during the hours in which they were RUC committed, rather than using other online statuses which indicate the resource is providing ancillary services (such as ONREG).

 Provisions for Combined Cycle Generation Resources